jstephencurtis/moderated_import_queue_nodejs/README.md

 <h2>Goals</h2>

-<h3>Backwards compatiblility in the import process</h3>
-	the command line imports will work just like they always have
+Backwards compatiblility with the existing import process,the command line imports will work just like they always have.

-<H3>Simplicity/Decoupled</h3>
-	the logic for the import moderation is built into this small service instead of being put into the already complicated import code
+Simplistic Design; the logic for the import moderation is built into this small	service instead of being put into the already complex import code.

-Transparency
-	the REST api will expose lots of info about the state of the queues and individual imports and will log a lot so that ops can track down what happened if there is ever an issue
+Transparent; the REST api will expose lots of info about the state of the queues and individual imports and will log a lot so that ops can track down what happened if there is ever an issue.

-Setup
+<h2>Setup</h2>

 npm install  (this will install nodejs dependencies from package.json)

-Use
+<h2>Api Reference</h2>

 GET /request_status
 	this returns a json object representing all imports in the